UoB-COMSM0166/2026-group-6/meetings/week01-gamelist.md

 ## Inspiration:
 Limbo
 ## Core Features:
-Side-scrolling camera.
+- **Side-scrolling camera**
   The map environment will gradually become visible as the player progresses.
-Time-based dream collapse system.
+- **Time-based dream collapse system**
   As time goes by, each level will become increasingly unstable.
-Platforms may collapse, disappear or become unsafe.
+Platforms may collapse, disappear, or become unsafe.
-Key collection and exit system.
-Players must collect key in each level to unlock the exit and escape the dream.
+- **Key collection and exit system**
+  Players must collect a key in each level to unlock the exit and escape the dream.
+- **Chase sequences**
-Chase sequences.
-In some levels, there will be some monsters appearing and chasing the players.
+  In some levels, monsters will appear and chase the player.
 ## Optional Features:
-Environmental storytelling.
+- **Environmental storytelling**
   The changes in the environment reflect the changes in dreams.
+- **Difficulty scaling between levels**
-Difficulty scaling between levels.
-More complex chase sections in later levels.
+  More complex chase sections will appear in later levels.

 ---